ketakiakulkarni/EmployeeRegistration/README.md

-# Employee registration with Angualr and Web API
+# Employee registration CRUD operations with Angular and Web API

 ###### Before Running this Project